digiext/all-things-puzzles/README.md

 cd all-things-puzzles
 ```

-Copy example env file to app directory and edit
+Copy example env file to app directory and edit.
+Make sure to set the password for the database and that it matches what is in the docker-compose.yml file.
 ```bash
 cp env-example app/.env